gardening

 Once you decide what you are going to plant, you have the option to plant seeds or purchase some small plants.
 Sometimes, you can even get starter plants from your neighbors who garden.

-The majority of the physical activity takes place in upkeep: watering, weeding, and harvesting.
+The majority of the physical activity takes place in the upkeep of watering, weeding, and harvesting.

 It’s all worth it because nothing tastes as good as fresh veggies.
 So enjoy the act of planting and digging in the dirt and the boost it gives you.
 It will affect your mind and body in many positive ways.
-So, celebrate this month by getting into the garden.
+So get into the garden; it’s one simple way to support movement, stress relief, healthy eating, and overall wellness naturally.